L. Special Academic Arrangements

 A student may request to elect a graduate or professional school course, other than those designated independent study, by entering the course on the Course Schedule Selection Form.
 Students who wish to elect a professional school course (except for the School of Management) must also complete an additional form available on the University Registrar’s Office website.
 This additional form must be completed by the student, signed by the course instructor, and must also be signed by the appropriate agent of the dean or the registrar of the school in which the course is offered.
 Students who wish to elect a School of Management course should visit the School of Management website.

-Requests should be made as early as possible in the term in which enrollment is sought and not later the last day of add/drop period.
+Requests should be made as early as possible in the term in which enrollment is sought and not later than the last day of add/drop period.
 In recognition of the need to have a student’s schedule of courses finalized promptly, forms that are submitted after this date or that are incomplete will normally not be approved.
-Exceptions require action of the Committee on Honors and Academic Standing, in response to a petition from the student, and incur a $5 daily processing fee.
+Exceptions require action of the Committee on Honors and Academic Standing in response to a petition from the student, and incur a $5 daily processing fee.

 Note that systems for the award of course credit in the professional schools differ and that not all courses in these schools yield a full course credit in Yale College.
-Once all materials for a request to elect a professional school course are received by the Office of the University Registrar, a review will be made and the student will be informed as to whether the course will earn Yale College course credit and, if so, how much.
+Once all materials for a request to elect a professional school course are received by the Office of the University Registrar, a review will be made, and the student will be informed as to whether the course will earn Yale College course credit and, if so, how much.
 Courses that earn no Yale College credit will normally not be entered on the Yale College transcript.

 The deadlines and regulations of Yale College are binding on all students, including candidates for the simultaneous award of the bachelor’s and master’s degrees, in regard to courses in which they are enrolled in the Graduate School of Arts and Sciences and the professional schools of the University.
 These include the deadlines and regulations pertaining to withdrawal from courses, late or postponed work, and work incomplete at the end of term.
 An exception in deadline may be made in a course offered in a professional school of the University in which the academic calendar differs from that of Yale College.
 A request for such an exception must be grounded in compelling academic reasons, and must be made in writing by the instructor of the course to the student’s residential college dean in advance of the deadline in question.
 Instructors of courses in the Graduate School and in the professional schools of the University are expected to use the Yale College grading system when they report grades for undergraduates who have completed their courses.
+While undergraduate students may enroll, with the instructor's permission, in half-term professional or graduate school courses, they may not enroll in full or partial-term courses that conclude in the middle of the following term.

 Curricular Combinations and Course Overlap allowances

-Specific combinations of majors, two majors, multidisciplinary academic programs, skills-based and interdisciplinary certificates, and simultaneous degrees enable students to configure combinations that will best serve the purposes of a liberal arts education.
+Specific combinations of majors, two majors, skills-based and interdisciplinary certificates, and simultaneous degrees enable students to configure combinations that will best serve the purposes of a liberal arts education.
 By establishing limits comprised of three combinations of curricular options, students are better able to organize their interests into coherent sets of courses.

-The following combinations of three are allowed without special permissions: one major and two certificates; one major, one multidisciplinary academic program, and one certificate; two majors and one certificate or one multidisciplinary academic program; a simultaneous Bachelor’s and Master’s Degree (B.A./M.A. or B.S./M.S.) and one certificate or multidisciplinary academic program or a second major.
-Students may, in special circumstances, petition the Committee on Honors and Academic Standing for permission to earn an additional combination.
+The following combinations of three are allowed without special permissions: one major and two certificates; two majors and one certificate; a simultaneous Bachelor’s and Master’s Degree (B.A./M.A. or B.S./M.S.) and one certificate and a second major.

 Double Credit for a Single-Credit Course